 Pests: If you spot holes or other structural abnormalities in the wood, this could be a sign of pests that warrants fumigating the wood before bringing it into your home.
 If ignored, pests hiding in the cracks and crevices of reclaimed wood planks could take up residence in your home once installed.
 Consult a pest professional if you need help identifying or fumigating independently-sourced reclaimed wood you suspect contains pests.

-When you choose Stikwood, we take the burden off your shoulders of sourcing reclaimed wood and investigating its quality, authenticity, and safety.
+The Stikwood difference When you choose Stikwood, we take the burden off your shoulders of sourcing reclaimed wood and investigating its quality, authenticity, and safety.
 We offers the following advantages over independently-sourced reclaimed wood:

 Authentic weathered wood: Stikwood only distributes 100-percent-real, pest-free, FSC- and SCE-certified reclaimed wood products.
 SCS-certification attests that our wood has undergone rigorous auditing and testing to achieve the highest standards in materials and manufacturing.
 This quality in manufacturing begins with where we find reclaimed wood.
 All of our products can be traced back to responsibly-managed forests across the U.S. In the process of transforming new wood into Stikwood, the sustainable woods are finished with European oils or lead- or VOC-free paints.
 These low-emission finishes beautify walls and other surfaces while keeping your home free of toxins.